Max Raskin: Political career

 Raskin ran unsuccessfully for Milwaukee County District Attorney in 1930.
 In 1932, he was elected Milwaukee City Attorney as a Socialist, unseating nonpartisan incumbent John M. Niven.
 After his election, Raskin appointed former judge and Socialist state senator William F. Quick as his first assistant and employed Edwin Knappe, a former Socialist state representative, as an assistant city attorney.
 As city attorney, Raskin collaborated closely with Mayor Daniel W. Hoan, also a Socialist, and required assistant city attorneys to relinquish any employment in private practice.
 He was harshly criticized by the conservative Milwaukee Sentinel for "his refusal to prosecute communistic rioters".

+Raskin was a Wisconsin delegate at the 1932 Socialist National Convention, which was held in Milwaukee.

-Raskin was defeated in his 1936 reelection bid and reentered private practice.
+Raskin was defeated in his 1936 re-election bid, and thereafter reentered private practice.
 In 1937, he was elected as a national committeeman of the Socialist Party of America but, in 1940, he left the party and joined the Wisconsin Progressive Party.
 In 1944, he became a Democrat.
 Raskin ran for judicial office in 1949 and 1956 but was twice defeated; in 1963, his political ally Governor John W. Reynolds, Jr., appointed him to the Milwaukee County Circuit Court.
 Raskin served on the court until 1973 and, following his mandatory retirement at the age of 70, continued to serve the state as a reserve judge.
 In that capacity, he stepped in as Acting Circuit Court Judge in Waukesha County for Judge William E. Gramling during a lengthy struggle with cancer.
 He died in 1984 at the age of 81.